Code-Institute-Submissions/AlcoTrip/README.md

 #### Coloristic
 * Blue tonned background is good for bright and dark screens.
 * I've used two contrasting colors yellow and white.
 These colors "stands out" from the bakground and they are making design more clear and readable for users.
-* Dark red color has been used for buttons highlightining only to notify users about canceling or reseting values
+* Dark red color has been used for buttons highlightining only to notify users about canceling or reseting values.

 #### Font
-* Font I've used is <strong>Roboto</strong>, it's well design, simple and easy to read - [Google Fonts - Roboto](https://fonts.google.com/?query=Roboto)\
+* I've used is <strong>Roboto</strong>, it's well design, simple and easy to read.
+[See font](https://fonts.google.com/?query=Roboto)\
-The second replacing font is <strong>San-Serif</strong>
+The second replacing font is <strong>San-Serif</strong>.
+* Different font weight was used to manipulate which part of text should be spotted as a first by the user.

 #### Buttons and Sliders
 * All buttons and sliders have rounded corners style for a better look.
-They have a flat not strong shadow to make them more 3D
+They have a flat not strong shadow to make them more 3D.

+#### Sidebar
+* Is placed on the left side of the page.
+It has litte arrows to minimize or maximize the view to see more on the map.
+* Colored marks with names and sliders will help the users to localize and distinguish between premises more specifcally.

+#### Map
+* Created with Google Maps API is placed in responsive container.
+* Red marker with user position is always in page center to help localize.

 #### Wireframes